ryguy2k4/speedruncompanion/README.md

 #### FSG/RSG Practice Settings
 If you want to used FSG/RSG Practice Mode, you must at least fill in *FSG/RSG Practice Map 1* with the name of the practice world.
 To avoid issues, make sure that the world file folder name is identical to the display name of the world within Minecraft.
 If you would like to use additional practice maps, check the checkbox above them and provide a world name.

 As a complement to Speedrun Companion, I have created a modified version of [Sethbling´s Speedrun Practice Datapack](https://www.youtube.com/watch?v=UihtGJhK_-w) which you can find *here*.
 This modified version is based off of modifications made by Secondairy#1782.
 This modified version is designed to be used exclusively for with Speedrun Companion for bastion practice, so the chat interface has been completely removed and I have added the ability to create custom loadouts.
-Check *I Use the Speedrun Companion Bastion Practice Datapack* if you have installed it.
+Check *I Use the Speedrun Companion Bastion Practice Datapack* if you have installed it, and make sure that the name of the world you put it into is named "Bastion Practice".

 If you use the Speedrun Companion Bastion Practice Datapack, in the *Start Bastion Hotkey* field, choose a hotkey that will start your timer and put you into survival mode.
 Likewise, the *Reset Bastion Hotkey* field is a hotkey that will reset your loadout and timer and send you to a new bastion during RSG/FSG Practice Mode.

 As a complement to Speedrun Companion, I have also created a modified version of [Jojo's Perch Practice Map](https://github.com/jojoe77777/PerchPractice/releases/tag/1.2) which you can find *here*.
 These are just some quality of life improvements including instantly resetting after the dragon dies and easily customizable loadouts.
 Jojo's map does have custom loadouts, however you cannot choose what items go to what slots, but with this version you can choose which items go to which slots.
 Check *I Use the Speedrun Companion Perch Practice Map* if you have installed it.
+Do not change the name from "Perch Practice".

 If you have installed either of those things, the *Edit Bastion Practice Loadouts* and *Edit Perch Practice Loadouts* buttons will open a text file where you can customize your loadouts.
 I have faith that based on the default loadouts you are smart enough to figure out how to customize it.

 #### SSG Practice Settings
 If you want to used SSG Practice Mode, you must at least fill in *SSG Practice Map 1* with the name of the practice world.
 To avoid issues, make sure that the world file folder name is identical to the display name of the world within Minecraft.
 If you would like to use additional practice maps, check the checkbox above them and provide a world name.

+## Other Information
+When assigning hotkeys the following modifiers may be added (without quotes) "#" = Windows Key
+"+" = Shift
+"^" = Control
+"!" = Alt

+When providing a path to an application, please include the entire path from the drive letter all the way to the .exe